helenclx/leilukin-site/src/statements/accessibility.md

 In addition, I test the accessibility of my website manually by navigating with keyboard alone.

+## Known Issues

+The tooltips for some site buttons displayed on this site cannot be dismissed with a keypress, which is required to meet [WCAG success criterion for 1.4.13: Content on Hover or Focus (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html).

+## Feedback

-Feedbacks from disabled and neurodivergent people are welcome.
+Feedback from disabled and neurodivergent people are welcome.
 You can [contact me via email](mailto:{{sitemeta.siteAuthor.email}}) for feedbacks and suggestions for improving the accessibility of this site.